To the page content

 Incidents like this are unfortunately not uncommon: According to the German Logistics Association (BVL), one third of all goods transported worldwide (33 percent) are damaged while en route; almost as many (30 percent) do not arrive on time.
 No wonder that three out of four companies complain about a lack of transparency and reliability in the supply chain.
 For this reason alone, according to the BVL study "Trends and Strategies in Logistics and Supply Chain Management," there is no way for freight forwarders to avoid a digitally integrated data exchange in the long term.
 This is the only way to collect data in real time and control the supply chain according to demand.
 The prerequisite for this is that logistics companies must seamlessly connect devices, machines, sensors and IT systems with each other and evaluate the data generated in the Internet of Things (IoT).
 This is a huge challenge for companies, yet digitalization, Logistics 4.0 and Industry 4.0 as well as global networking and automation are making giant strides.
 Analysts at Juniper Research predict that by 2022 more than 50 billion sensors and devices will be integrated into the Internet of Things – more than twice as many as today.
 And they are all constantly transmitting new data.

-Illustration: Using the Internet of Things for Logistics 4.0
+Illustration: Achieving Logistics 4.0 with the Internet of Things

 Integrated Technology for Smart Data Management